ilkilab/agorakube/README.md

 ## Community

-Join AGORAKUBE's community for discussion and ask questions : [AGORAKUBE's Slack](http://slack.agorakube.ilkilabs.io/)
+Join Agorakube's community for discussion and ask questions : [AGORAKUBE's Slack](http://slack.agorakube.ilkilabs.io/)

 Channels :
 - **#general** - For general purpose (news, events...)
-- **#developpers** - For people who contribute to AGORAKUBE by developing features
+- **#developpers** - For people who contribute to Agorakube by developing features
 - **#end-users** - For end users who want to give us feedbacks
 - **#random** - As its name suggests, for random discussions :)